Skip to main content

 How to Center Valuing and Values through Evaluation Purpose, Questions, and Criteria

-Presenter: Tamara M Walser, n/a – UNC Wilmington
+Presenter: Tamara M Walser, PhD – UNC Wilmington

 Presenter: Michael S Trevisan, n/a – Washington State University